 God was willing to wait on His child Moses’ decision to choose Him.
 He wants me to wait on His timing and plans for my children, too.
 He loves them more than I do and wants them to know Him more than I do.
 Sometimes we feel we need to keep “helping” our over age 18 children to choose God’s way, but often times He can do more without our help!

 God’s ways are higher than mine and far wiser too.
-“For My thoughts are not your thoughts, neither are your ways My ways, declares the LORD.
-For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts,” (Isaiah 55:8&9).
+Isaiah 55:8-9 tells us, “For My thoughts are not your thoughts, neither are your ways My ways, declares the LORD.
+For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.”
 I learned a very important lesson: God wants me and my child to understand that He alone is enough.
 If I am enough for my child she will never need God.

 Parenting is a partnership with God.
 The challenge is remaining dependent on Him while working out all the tests and trials of being mom and dad without slipping into believing it all depends on us.

-Stay tuned for part 2 next Monday.
-I’ll talk about how to remain hopeful as a parent and an interesting little truth I’ve learned about us women that impacts our parenting and all of our lives!
+In part two, I’ll talk about how to remain hopeful as a parent and an interesting little truth I’ve learned about us women that impacts our parenting and all of our lives!

 I’d love to hear from you if these lessons I learned encouraged you, especially if you are an adoptive parent.
 If you aren’t share this with someone you know who is!